FreaZzy1/FreaZzy1/README.md

 - 👋 Hi, I’m @FreaZzy1
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning in at the 1st course
-- 💞️ I’m looking to collaborate on yea
+- 💞️ I’m looking to collaborate on yes
 - 📫 How to reach me dont know

 <!---